null-channel/classes/kubernetes/intro/part-3/lesson-25.md

-# Kubernetes Architecture - How it works - Addons
+# Kubernetes Architecture - How it works - etcd
-Networking: flannel/cilium/calico…..
-Service Discovery: CoreDNS
-Visualization: Dashboard/WeaveScope
-Infrastructure: KubeVirt
+How and why etcd
+Can be run outside cluster and if really scaling hard, should be